A visitor's guide to Bourton-on-the-Water

 For the quaint Cotswold tea room experience so many dream of, Smiths Kitchen is the most wonderful location.

 Expect top-notch lattes, delicious cream teas and home made cakes in a quirky yet cosy setting.
-Its even been nominated for ‘Local Tea/Coffe Shop’ in this year’s Cotswold Life Food & Drink Awards.
+Smiths of Bourton was also recognised in 'Local Tea/Coffee Shop' in the 2018 Cotswold Life Food & Drink Awards.

 Local watering holes…